 If you purchase shares of the Fund through a broker-dealer or other financial intermediary (such as a bank), the Fund and its related companies may pay the intermediary for the sale of Fund shares and related services.
 These payments may create a conflict of interest by influencing the broker-dealer or other intermediary and your salesperson to recommend the Fund over another investment.
-Ask y more information. our salesperson or visit you r financial intermediary's we bsite for
+Ask your salesperson or visit your financial intermediary's website for more information.